00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Nature, secrets, thieves.

-## Undead Mastery
+# UNDEAD MASTERY

 **Prerequisites:** Divine rank 14, Cleric level 17th.

 **Benefit:** The deity can automatically command or destroy any undead creature, as desired, as a free action, though this counts against the normal limit of free actions per round.
-The deity can do this as often as desired, but it can command no more than one undead creature per divine rank (regardless of the creatures' Hit Dice) at any one time.
+The deity can do this as often as desired, but it can command no more than one

+undead creature per divine rank (regardless of the creatures' Hit Dice) at any one time.

 **Suggested Portfolio Elements:** Death, life, undead.

-## Undead Qualities
+# UNDEAD QUALITIES

 **Benefit:** The deity gains the qualities of the undead type:

-- No Constitution score.
+---No Constitution score.

-- Darkvision out to 60 feet.
+---Darkvision out to 60 feet.

-- Immunity to all mind-affecting effects (charms, compulsions, phantasms, patterns, and morale effects).
+---Immunity to all mind-affecting effects (charms, compulsions, phantasms, patterns, and morale effects).

-- Immunity to poison, sleep effects, paralysis, stunning, disease, and death effects.
+---Immunity to poison, sleep effects, paralysis, stunning, disease, and death effects.

-- Not subject to critical hits, nonlethal damage, ability drain, or energy drain.
+---Not subject to critical hits, nonlethal damage, ability drain, or energy drain.
 Immune to damage to its physical ability scores (Strength, Dexterity, and Constitution), as well as to fatigue and exhaustion effects.

-- Cannot heal damage on its own if it has no Intelligence score, although it can be healed.
+---Cannot heal damage on its own if it has no Intelligence score, although it can be healed.
 Negative energy can heal undead creatures.
 The fast healing special quality works regardless of the creature's Intelligence score.

-- Immunity to any effect that requires a Fortitude save (unless the effect also works on objects or is harmless).
+---Immunity to any effect that requires a Fortitude save (unless the effect also works on objects or is harmless).

-- Uses its Charisma modifier for Concentration checks.
+---Uses its Charisma modifier for Concentration checks.

-- Not at risk of death from massive damage, but when reduced to 0 hit points or less, it is immediately destroyed.
+---Not at risk of death from massive damage, but when reduced to 0 hit points or less, it is immediately destroyed.

-- Not affected by *raise dead *and *reincarnate *spells or abilities. *Resurrection *and *true resurrection *can affect undead creatures.
+---Not affected by *raise dead *and *reincarnate *spells or abilities. *Resurrection *and *true resurrection *can affect undead creatures.
 These spells turn undead creatures back into the living creatures they were before becoming undead.

-- Undead do not breathe, eat, or sleep.
+---Undead do not breathe, eat, or sleep.

 **Suggested Portfolio Elements:** Death, undead.

-## Wave Of Chaos
+# WAVE OF CHAOS

 **Prerequisites:** Chaotic alignment.

 **Benefit:** The deity can create a wave of mental force that extends from the deity in a spread with a radius of 10 feet per divine rank.
-Creatures within the spread must make Will saves (DC 10 + the deity's Charisma modifier + the deity's divine rank) or be forced to act unpredictably.
+Creatures within the spread must make Will saves (DC 10 + the deity's Charisma modifier + the deity's divine rank) or

+be forced to act unpredictably.
 This ability works like a *confusion *spell cast by a sorcerer of level 10 + the deity's divine rank.

 **Suggested Portfolio Elements:** Chaos.

-## Wound Enemy
+# WOUND ENEMY

 **Prerequisites:** Base attack bonus +20.

 **Benefit:** The affected weapon deals damage to a creature such that a wound it causes deals 1d6 points of damage per round thereafter in addition to the normal damage from the weapon.
-Multiple wounds from the weapon result in cumulative bleeding loss (two wounds for 2d6 points of damage per round, and so on).
+Multiple wounds from the weapon result in cumulative bleeding loss (two

+wounds for 2d6 points of damage per round, and so on).
 The bleeding can only be stopped by a successful Heal check (DC 15 + the deity's rank) or the application of any *cure *spell or other healing spell *(heal, healing circle, *and so on).

 **Notes:** The ability functions only when the deity personally attacks with a physical weapon.
 The ability works with a ranged weapon, but not if someone else uses the weapon.
-The deity can apply to the ability to any weapon or natural weapon, but not to a spell, spell-like ability, supernatural ability, or divine ability.
+The deity can apply to the ability to any weapon or natural weapon, but not to a

+spell, spell-like ability, supernatural ability, or divine ability.
 A deity can have this ability multiple times, and its effects stack.

 **Suggested Portfolio Elements:** Death, pain, war.

-### Feats
+### FEATS

 Deities can obtain the feats described here, in addition to any standard feats.

-BLINDSIGHT,5-FT.RADIUS [GENERAL]
+BLINDSIGHT,5-FT.RADIUS \[GENERAL\]

 **Prerequisites:** Base attack bonus +4, Blind-Fight, Wisdom 19.

 Benefit: Using senses such as acute hearing and sensitivity to vibrations, you detect the location of opponents who are no more than 5 feet away from you. *Invisibility *and *darkness *are irrelevant, though it you discern incorporeal beings.

-DISGUISE SPELL [METAMAGIC]
+DISGUISE SPELL \[METAMAGIC\]

 **Prerequisites:** Bardic music, Perform 12 ranks.

 **Benefit:** You have mastered the art of casting spells unobtrusively, mingling verbal and somatic components into its music and performances so that others rarely catch you in the act of casting a spell.
 Like a silent, stilled spell, a disguised spell can't be identified through Spellcraft.
 Your performance is obvious to everyone in the vicinity, but the fact that you are casting a spell isn't.
 Unless the spell visibly emanates from you or observers have some other means of determining its source, they don't know where the effect came from.
 A disguised spell uses up a spell slot one level higher than the spell's actual level.

-DIVINE MIGHT [DIVINE ]
+DIVINE MIGHT \[DIVINE \]

 **Prerequisites:** Str 13, turn or rebuke undead ability, Power Attack.

 **Benefit:** As a free action, spend one of your turn or rebuke undead attempts to add your Charisma bonus to your weapon damage for 1 full round.

-DIVINE VENGEANCE [DIVINE ]
+DIVINE VENGEANCE \[DIVINE \]

 **Prerequisites:** Ability to turn undead, Extra Turning.

 **Benefit:** You can spend one of your turn undead attempts to add 2d6 points of sacred energy damage to all your successful melee attacks against undead until the end of your next action.
 This is a supernatural ability.

-ENERGY SUBSTITUTION [METAMAGIC]
+ENERGY SUBSTITUTION \[METAMAGIC\]

 **Prerequisites:** Any other metamagic feat, Knowledge (arcana) 5 ranks.